We look at concerns around weight loss for teens, teenage nutrition, risks, and whether or not diets are safe for growing kids.

 During the teenage years, it’s natural for teens to hit a growth spurt and gain weight as a normal part of healthy growth and development.
-However, poor nutrition through caloric restriction and dieting can stunt a teens growth and prevent them from reaching their growth potential.
+However, poor nutrition through caloric restriction and dieting can stunt a teen’s growth and prevent them from reaching their growth potential.
 Under-nutrition can also delay puberty and the onset of a teen girls’ menstrual period which can further delay a teen’s linear growth trajectory.
 The good news is that it is possible for “catch up” growth to occur once normal eating resumes, which can return a teen to their genetic growth trajectory.

 Teen brains also undergo significant growth and development during this period, and without proper nutrition the brain’s ability to learn new tasks and skills decreases, which can impact learning and academic performance.
 In addition, research suggests that caloric restriction through weight loss diets can also make teens more susceptible to becoming irritable, depressed, and anxious.

 The early teenage years are an important time for an individual to establish healthy eating habits and develop their relationship with food.
 Studies have shown that dieting during the adolescent years can potentially have lifelong implications for disordered eating as young teens who diet are more likely to diet in adulthood.
 Other studies have shown that dieting in young people can lead to disordered eating behaviours like binging and purging, and these individuals are 6 times more likely to develop an eating disorder.
 However, it is important to note that not all young people (or adults) who go on a diet will develop an eating disorder.
-But what we do know, is that starting a diet as a teen IS considered a risk factor for developing disordered eating or an eating disorder.
+But what we do know, is that weight loss for teens IS considered a risk factor for developing disordered eating or an eating disorder.
 In addition, research has shown that similar to dieting adults, teens who diet are more likely to regain the weight lost.
 One study found that teens who engaged in dieting were 2-3 times more at risk for being overweight, compared to teens who did not engage in dieting behaviours.

 There are a number of scenarios where teens are more likely to engage in risky weight loss or dieting behaviour.
 These include participating in aesthetic sports, experiencing peer pressure or being the victims of bullying.

 One of the major reasons why a teen may engage in risky weight loss behaviours is for aesthetic or weight class sports.
 Some teens may feel pressure, either directly or indirectly to lose weight or change their body by their coaches, teams and sport culture.
 Teens who participate in weight-class sports, such as wrestling and boxing, may feel there is a competitive advantage to losing weight quickly to qualify for the lowest weight class.
 Teens who are involved in aesthetic sports, including dance and gymnastics, also may think that weight loss will increase their success in the sport.
 Therefore, these athletes may restrict calories, take supplements, or excessively exercise to lose weight.
-However, weight loss can quickly become a problem for young athletes if their nutritional needs are not met, they are not adequately hydrated, or they are engaging in unhealthy weight loss behaviours (like laxatives use, purging, diet pills) which can further their health risks.
+However, weight loss for teens can quickly become a problem for young athletes if their nutritional needs are not met, they are not adequately hydrated, or they are engaging in unhealthy weight loss behaviours (like laxatives use, purging, diet pills) which can further their health risks.
 Unhealthy weight loss in these instances also has the potential to impair athletic performance, increase injury risk, reduce muscle strength, as well as decrease mental and cognitive performance.

 Engaging in extreme dieting and weight loss methods may negatively impact anyone at any point in the life cycle, but particularly for those in the peak for physical and emotional development.
 Teens are highly susceptible to peer pressure and bullying to look or behave a certain way in order to feel accepted by their peers.
 The ‘pressure to be thin’ can be felt by not only weight loss messaging in the media, but it can also be conveyed by parents and peers.
 This pressure to be thin can often lead to increased body dissatisfaction, disordered eating, and other unhealthy weight control practices.